enggarranu/twitter-sentiment-analysis-python/README.md

 #####Create a topic named twitterstream in kafka:
 `$ bin/kafka-topics.sh --create --zookeeper --partitions 1 --topic twitterstream localhost:2181 --replication-factor 1`
+`$ bin/kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic twitterstream`

+#####We can now see that topic if we run the list topic command:
+`$ bin/kafka-topics.sh --list --zookeeper localhost:2181`

 ####Using the Twitter Streaming API
 In order to download the tweets from twitter streaming API and push them to kafka queue, I have created a python script app.py.
 The script will need your twitter authentication tokens (keys).